 How will I feel connected as an international student in the program?

 Our online platform facilitates collaboration and leads to real connections.
 You will create a profile similar to those made on other social networking tools and get to know your fellow students outside of class through social groups.
 In addition, you may use our online classrooms to meet classmates for study sessions, group project work, or faculty office hours.
-During the required on-campus immersion, you will have the opportunity to network in-person with peers and faculty at the UC Berkeley campus.
+During the required immersion, you will have the opportunity to network in-person with peers and faculty at the UC Berkeley campus or in other locations relevant to data science.
 Upon completion of the program, you will also be invited to attend graduation.

 How many international students are in the program?

 Each MIDS cohort is uniquely composed of diverse students from all over the world.
 Please see our datascience@berkeley class profile for a snapshot of our current students.

 Is the Master of Information and Data Science program delivered on campus as well as online?

 The MIDS program is offered exclusively online, but students will be required to attend a three-to-four day in-person immersion at UC Berkeley prior to completing their degree.

 What times are classes held, and how will I be impacted by the time zone difference?